 Hey, I hope you are having a great weekend!

-I know it has been a little while since I sent out a video on great exercises when it relates to a common pain that you may have.
-But today, I got one for you.
+I know it has been a little while since I sent out a video on great exercises relating to a common pain that you may have.
+But today, I have one for you.

-The pain that I am focusing is hip pain.
-Based on my experience, there a lot of people who suffer from hip pain silently.
+The pain that I am focusing on is hip pain.
+Based on my experience, there a lot of people who silently suffer from hip pain.
 Take a look at the top 4 exercises to help you relieve hip discomfort below.
 Give these exercises a go!

 Enjoy the article and watch the video where I go through things in detail.
-If the article or the video below does not apply to you, feel free to share this to your family, friends, colleague or someone you know who is suffering from hip pain.
+If the article or the video below does not apply to you, feel free to share this with your family, friends, colleagues or someone you know who is suffering from hip pain.

 Talk to you soon!

 In today’s video, I wanted to go through the best hip pain relief exercises.